Annuity Tax Rules and Information

 Payments from a non-prescribed annuity are a blend of interest and capital.
 The interest element is taxed as it accrues; therefore the taxation will be higher in the early years of the annuity and decrease over the life of the contract as the capital is paid out.

-Payments from a prescribed annuity are treated as a level blend of interest and capital and the interest element is taxed on a level basis spread out over the life of the contract.
+Payments from a prescribed annuity are treated as a level blend of interest and capital.
+The interest element is taxed on a level basis spread out over the life of the contract.

 An annuity must qualify for prescribed taxation when the following partial list of conditions are met: